Description of Indicator

 Why is it important?

 Housing density reflects land usage and sprawl patterns in a particular area.
-This information may be helpful when considering need for new development.
+This information is helpful when considering the need for new development.

 How is the region performing?

 Since 1990, housing density has steadily but slightly increased in all three counties.
-Housing density for the state followed a similar trend.
-Although Luzerne County is home to the highest number of housing units among the three counties, Lackawanna County is most dense, with 214.9 units per square mile.
-Wayne County is least dense, with 42.6 units per square mile.
+Housing density for the state followed a similar trend, except for a slight decrease (1.2 percent) in 2023.
+Although Luzerne County has the highest number of housing units among the three counties, Lackawanna County is the densest, with 215.1 units per square mile.
+Wayne County is the least dense, with 42.7 units per square mile.